The ClimateQUAL®: OCDA survey measures the following organizational climates:

 5. Team Psychological Empowerment in the Workplace

 Team psychological empowerment in the workplace reflects the extent to which an individual feels they can contribute to their team.
-A sample question is “My impact on what happens in my team/work unit is large”.
+A sample question is “People in my position can have a large impact on what happens in this Library”.

 6. Task Engagement